-While MHHs used their borrowings to repay past debt, only a fraction of FHHs did so.
+While MHHs used their borrowings to repay past debt, none of FHHs did so.
 This could be either because FHHs are more careful in their financial management or because they do not have the opportunity to borrow continuously.
-Compared to FHHs, a higher percentage of MHHs spent money on marriage and buying houses, land and other assets.
+Compared to FHHs, a higher percentage of MHHs spent money on buying houses, land and other assets.
 While a small portion of MHHs borrowed for business ventures, no FHHs borrowed for business purposes.